RiadhAdrani/utils/docs/index.md

 ---
-title: Utility-js
+title: Utils
 titleTemplate: JavaScript Library
 lang: en-US
 ---

-# Utility JS
+# Utils

-`Utility.js` is a JavaScript library containing useful helper functions and types which allow the user to write less code, less boilerplates and accelerate development :
+`Utils` is a JavaScript library containing useful helper functions and types which allow the user to write less code, less boilerplates and accelerate development :

 [Arrays](./arrays.md)